pdlussier/daty/README.md

     # apt install python3-gi gir1.2-gtk3.0 pip3
     # pip3 install pywikibot

 At the moment, you need to manually configure your wikimedia account to use *Daty*.

-    python3 ui.py
+Actually, you just need to create bot credentials at [this page](https://www.wikidata.org/wiki/Special:BotPasswords) and include them in `user-config-example.py` and `user-password-example.py`.
+After doing that, remove the `-example` part from their names.

+Now, to test the program, just run

+    ./ui.py

 ## About